ray-oc/ray-oc/README.md

 ### 👨‍💻 About Me:

 I am always curious and passionate about coding.
-I enjoy collaborating on open-source projects and continuously improving my skills in front-end and full-stack development.
+I enjoy collaborating on open-source projects and continuously improving my skills in front-end.
 When I am not coding, you will probably find me exploring new tech trends or working on personal projects.

 Feel free to check out my repositories and explore some of the projects I am working on!